thin-edge/thin-edge.io/docs/src/architecture/data-model.md

 |`value`      |the value that was sampled; can be named (especially in context of a multi-value measurement) or unnamed; must be an integer or floating point number|
 |`timestamp`  |optional time that indicates when values were sampled; when not provided, thin-edge.io uses the current system time as the time of the sample; when provided must be conform to ISO 8601|

-  * **behaviour of a measurement:**
+**behaviour of a measurement**
 - thin-edge does not store any historical sampled values for measurements
 - there is no initialization value for measurements; i.e. a measurement is not visible on thin-edge before the 1st sample was sent to thin-edge

 ### Events
 **events** are notifications that something happened on a device's environment or software system;